citp/privacy-policy-historical/m/mi/mia/miamiherald.typepad.com.md

 ### Contact Information

-If you have any questions or comments about our policies, we may be reached at MiamiHerald.com, 1 Herald Plaza, Miami, FL 33132, at 305-350-2111 or at [miamifeedback@miamiherald.com](mailto:miamifeedback@miamiherald.com).
+If you have any questions or comments about our policies, we may be reached at MiamiHerald.com, 3511 NW 91 Ave., Miami, FL 33172, at 305-350-2111 or at [miamifeedback@miamiherald.com](mailto:miamifeedback@miamiherald.com).